MattArnold/matt-arnold.com/src/blog/2004-12-20-visibility-problems-with-my-car.md

 **[ext_21159](https://www.dreamwidth.org/users/ext_21159)** on Dec.
 21, 2004 7:07 AM

-Yes, , that was my idea.
+Yes, rikhei, that was my idea.
 If you are amused, my work here is done.

 ---